 Hexes containing 3-step stragglers or enemy HQs have a min-3 movement penalty, shown as 3 vertical stripes in Movement View.
-This means that the cost to enter the hex is at least 3 MPs, regardless of terrain type and weather.
+This means that the cost to enter the hex is increased to 3 MPs if it was otherwise less than that..